- Your ad audience determines where your ad can appear, as well as what types of searches will cause your ad to appear.

 Geographic targeting (where your ad can appear)

-AdWords Express uses the following methods to determine the geographic locations where your ads will appear:
+AdWords Express uses the following methods to determine the geographic locations where your ads can appear:

 - Targeted locations: Your ads can appear for people who are located within the geographic area that you’ve chosen to target.